 One issue however is that when your capturing such a big dynamic range (some of the shots have in excess of 12 stops) but showing it on conventional monitors that can only show at best 10 stops (about 8 stops for LCD, 10 for OLED) the image will look flat if you try to keep all of the original range.
 So sometimes, even though it might not actually be over exposed, you still need to allow your highlights to blow out for the pictur to look natural or real.
 I find grading shots with big dynamic ranges quite a challenge.
 The shots on the river with brilliant white boats under dark trees were tough to get right, but you can really see the dynamic range where I’ve been able to pull meaningful picture information out of the deepest shadows while still keeping clouds in the bright blue sky.

 The 12 bit raw from the FS700 is remarkably good.
-It’s so close to the 16 bit raw from the F5 and F55 that frankly I don’t think that even the pixels peepers amongst us would be able to tell the difference in the end result.
 I do feel that I have to be just a little bit more accurate with my exposure and grading with the FS700, but maybe that’s just psychological?
-The FS700 for some reason is a bit noisier than my F5, especially in the colours, but it’s not something that concerns me, it’s still a nice clean image.
+The FS700 for some reason is a bit noisier than my F5, especially in the colours and shadows, probably due to the less than ideal use of only 12 bits rather than 16 bit, but it’s not something that concerns me, it’s still a highly useable image if you expose nice and bright.

 Ergonomically the FS700 with IFR5/R5 for location or run and gun is a bit of a disaster which is a great shame.
 Mount the recorder on some extended rail contraption and you have a very long and very heavy camcorder and you can’t use the Sony viewfinder because the recorder is in the way.
 For my shoots I used an Alphatron EVF.